longview/gpsd_influx2/README.md

 Updated to use the influxdb v2 API, also added satellites visibility and tracked counts to the log output.

 You can also optionally log detailed satellite information by adding -s to the command line.
+Be warned that logging and plotting this additional data will put a lot of load on the database so probably not a good idea unless it's running on a real computer.

 Use -o to disable database writes (useful with -d)

 ## Grafana Dashboard